Feature #964: === GUI ===

-#3 Updated by pospelov about 4 years ago
+#3 Updated by pospelov over 4 years ago

 May be you are right, and there is no problem at all, at least now.
 So we can continue with current approach, for the moment.
 As for restricting downloads, I wouldn't do this because this http calls appears in our httpd log and allows us to judge (to some extent) how many people are using BornAgain, and deduce (to some extent) daily usage statistics.
 Anonymously, of course.